Coded Distributed Computing with Partial Recovery: Conclusions

 \section{Conclusions}

 In this paper, we have introduced the CCPR approach, and a particular code structure, called RCS, in order to provide an additional flexibility in seeking a balance between the per-iteration completion time, the computation accuracy, and the communication load in distributed computing.
 In particular, for a matrix-vector multiplication task, the RCS code can adaptively recover a portion of the element of the resultant vector.
 The proposed code construction is built upon the LT code structure, but requires additional optimization of the underlying degree distribution due to the correlation among the erasures of symbols in the code.
 We have also shown that the RCS code can also provide a similar flexibility in distributed computation of any arbitrary computation task that can be written as the summation of multiple partial computations.
 We have applied the proposed RCS code to iterative SGD in a linear regression problem.
 By conducting experiments using different tolerance values we showed that the RCS code can help to reduce the per-iteration completion time for a reasonable reduction in the update accuracy, which can be tolerated due to the iterative nature of the algorithm.
-We also showed that, compared to UC-MMC, which can also employ partial recovery, RCS requires, on average, less number of messages to complete an iteration, which means lower communication load. \ifCLASSOPTIONcaptionsoff
+We also showed that, compared to UC-MMC, which can also employ partial recovery, RCS requires, on average, less number of messages to complete an iteration, which means lower communication load. \begin{IEEEbiographynophoto}{Emre Ozfatura} received his B.Sc. in Electronics Engineering with Math minor and M.Sc. in Electronics Engineering from Sabanci University (Turkey), in 2012 and 2015, respectively.
+He is currently pursuing his Ph.D. degree at Imperial College London, UK, where he is a member of the Information Processing and Communications (IPC) Lab.
+His research interests are video streaming applications, distributed content storage and distributed computation. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Sennur Ulukus} (Fellow, IEEE) is the Anthony Ephremides Professor in Information Sciences and Systems in the Department of Electrical and Computer Engineering at the University of Maryland at College Park, where she also holds a joint appointment with the Institute for Systems Research (ISR).
+Prior to joining UMD, she was a Senior Technical Staff Member at AT$\&$T Labs-Research.
+She received the Ph.D. degree in Electrical and Computer Engineering from Wireless Information Network Laboratory (WINLAB), Rutgers University, and the B.S. and M.S. degrees in Electrical and Electronics Engineering from Bilkent University.
+Her research interests are in information theory, wireless communications, machine learning, signal processing and networks; with recent focus on private information retrieval, age of information, machine learning for wireless, distributed coded computing, group testing, physical layer security, energy harvesting communications, and wireless energy and information transfer.